julianvazq/traffic-camera-finder/README.md

 # PG FINDER

-> PG Finder's main objective is to give PG County residents quick access to information about different resources managed by the government, such as traffic cameras, fire and police stations.'
+> PG Finder's main objective is to give PG County residents quick access to information about different resources managed by the government, such as traffic cameras, fire and police stations.

 **Link to Heroku**: https://pg-finder.herokuapp.com/